lowtechmag/solar/README.md

 The theme is designed to be extremely light and give visitors insight into the material conditions of the hardware the website runs on.

-To this end we've developed a [few custom pelican plugins](https://github.com/lowtechmag/solar-plugins) and [additional scripts](https://github.com/lowtechmag/materialserver).
+To this end we've developed a [few custom pelican plugins](https://github.com/lowtechmag/solar-plugins) and additional scripts called [materialserver](https://github.com/lowtechmag/materialserver).
+For this theme to work the plugins are *required*.
+The `materialserver` scripts are optional.

 ## Installation of dependencies

-This theme is based on Pelican and a few custom plugins.

 To generate the website you will need to install some basic utilities.
 Instructions are for machines based on Debian stretch.